bradwbradw/xyz/README.md

 BrowserSync will allow you to load the site using an external ip.
 It shows what this ip address is when starting `gulp serve`.
 The problem is that some of the api calls would still go to `localhost`.
 Unless you have port forwarding set up, this will prevent api calls from executing.

-You can solve this by setting the IP variable to whatever browserSync is using:
+You can solve this by setting the `IP` environment variable to whatever browserSync is using:

 ```
 IP=192.168.0.11 gulp serve